6 Southwark Street, Borough, SE1 1TQ

 Poppie’s is renowned for its authentic fish and chips – and it’s little wonder, with born and bred East-End proprietor, Pat ‘Pop’ Newland, at the helm.
-Pop’s career in the fish and chip business started in 1952 when, aged 11, he got a job on Roman Road cutting up copies of The Daily Mirror to wrap fish and chips in.
-Modern 11-year-olds can get in on the action via the £4.95 children’s menu, which includes cod bites, sausage or fishcake, all served with chips.
+Pop’s career in the fish and chip business started in 1952 when, aged 11, he got a job on Roman Road cutting up copies of the Daily Mirror to wrap fish and chips in.
+Now, kids can get in on the action via the £4.95 children’s menu, which includes cod bites, sausage or fishcake, all served with chips.

 6-8 Hanbury Street, Spitalfields, E1 6QR and 30 Hawley Crescent, Camden, NW1 8NP

 This popular neighbourhood restaurant comes from Adam Byatt, the man behind the acclaimed Clapham restaurant Trinity.
 Given that Bistro Union is slightly more relaxed, it makes sense that it offers an outstanding children’s menu.
 For £8, kids will be given cucumber sticks and sour cream to snack on, followed by a choice of steak and chips, macaroni cheese, breaded Cornish cod and chips or pigs-in-blankets and chips, followed by ice cream.
 Between 5:30pm and 6:30pm, kid’s meals come free with an adult main course.

 Pizza is the name of the game when it comes to feeding children at Caravan King’s Cross – the team’s mozzarella, tomato and basil offerings is one that keeps kids happy time and time again, while adults can tuck into mains or a more acquired taste, such as spiced cauliflower, harissa and pomegranate yoghurt.
 The fountains outside on Granary Square will keep kids amused (and wet), and the staff here have a lovely way with little ones.